mvolkmann/blog/src/prolog.md

 enter a semicolon and press the return key.
 After the last match is found, the prompt for another query will appear.

+## Typical Flow

+The typical steps to run a Prolog program are:

+1. Add facts and rules to a Prolog source file that has an extension of `.pl`
+1. Load Prolog source files into the Prolog app.
+1. Enter queries in the Prolog app.

+To load a `.pl` file, enter `[file-name].`
+For example, to load the file `demo.pl`, `enter [demo].`

 ## Special Characters

 | Characters    | Meaning                     |